tritiumdev/resilient-c_can-driver/README.md

 The patches in this repo modify the c_can driver implementation to avoid making either of those assumptions.
-They definitely introduce some additional latency, and probably limit the maximum data throughput of the driver, but are known to be able to cope with at least of 500 kbps CAN bus rate.
+They definitely introduce some additional latency, and probably limit the maximum data throughput of the driver, but are known to be able to cope with a CAN bus rate of at least 500 kbps.

 The patches also make various other changes that simplified the process of identifying the underlying hardware faults (including turning off all the